Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Modified Friedmann equations

-At this stage, we can derive the equation of state (EoS) of the cosmological FLRW model.
+At this stage, we can derive the EoS of the cosmological FLRW model.
 To achieve this goal, from the Eqs. of motion (\ref{flrw1})-(\ref{flrw2}) the density work (\ref{workdensity}) reads\footnote{From now on we shall fix $G=1$, that is, we are using relativistic geometrized units where also $c=1$.}

 where

 has been used.
 Now, as $W=P$, being $P$ the pressure of the whole system, the Eq. (\ref{eos}) provides